 Examples of Thomas Nevin’s handwriting can assist in identifying inscriptions on the versos of so many unattributed photographs of the period in public holdings.
 The handwritten inscription – “Clifford & Nevin, Hobart Town” – which appears on several studio portraits in private and public collections, may be one source of either Nevin’s or Clifford’s calligraphy. … More Signatures and handwriting 1870s

 The prisoner carte-de-visite of Allan Williamson pasted to the parchment record might have T. J. Nevin’s stamp on verso, but then again it may not, and for this reason: at least one duplicate of a prisoner’s mounted photograph was intended to be pasted to the prisoner’s record.
 More duplicates were made to be circulated to the police in the event of a warrant after the prisoner’s release.
 The photographer would not have wasted ink and time printing every carte on verso when the verso would never be visible.
 These cartes were co-owned by the government AND the photographer contracted on tender to produce them.
 Just one carte with the photographer’s official stamp verso per batch of 100 cartes was required by the the Customs and Patents Act.
 Primarily these cartes were legal instruments stamped with the government contractor’s Royal Arms insignia similar to the seal of the Hobart Supreme Court where many were taken.
 Their primary function was police records, unlike Thomas Nevin’s other cartes-de-visite of private citizens and those taken on commission, many of which bear his commercial stamps on verso or impressed on mount.
-No photographer’s stamp other than T. J. Nevin’s appears on these convict cartes-de-visite. … More Prisoner records and Allan WILLIAMSON and William SMITH
+No photographer’s stamp other than T. J. Nevin’s appears on these convict cartes-de-visite. … More Prisoner records of Allan WILLIAMSON and William SMITH